DaanDeMeyer/reproc/README.md

 ### Vendor

-If you're not using git you can just download a zip/tar of the source code from Github and manually put the code in a third-party directory.
-To update you just overwrite the process-lib directory with the contents of an update zip/tar from Github.
+If you're not using git you can download a zip/tar of the source code from Github and manually put the code in a third-party directory.
+To update you overwrite the process-lib directory with the contents of an updated zip/tar from Github.

 After unzipping the source code to third-party/process-lib you can then add the